 “Mennonite camps are in a perilous position these days,” Zehr said.

 He’s concerned about the possibility of permanent closure for some camps.
 But directors of Mennonite camps are not at that point yet.

 “When it is safe to [open], places like camp are going to be as needed as ever,” Liechty Martin said.

-Mackenzie Miller is a Goshen College student intern writing for Mennonite World Review and The Mennonite.
+Mackenzie Miller is a Goshen College intern with MWR and The Mennonite.